RhenaudTheLukark/CreateYourFrisk/README.md

 Editing the Overworld requires **Unity** (see **Unity Version** below).

 We also have a [**Discord server**](https://discord.gg/GFJ5277)!
-Feel free to check it out if you want to be in touch with Unitale and Crate Your Frisk's community!
+Feel free to check it out if you want to be in touch with Unitale and Create Your Frisk's community!

 ***